johnsonpremier/johnsonpremier.github.io/_posts/2023-06-08-add_squarespace_admin.md

 Adding admins and assigning roles in Squarespace is a straightforward process that offers numerous benefits in managing your website and team.
 Take advantage of this feature to streamline your workflow and improve the overall management of your Squarespace website.

 *Now that you have the necessary knowledge, you can confidently add admins and grant them the appropriate roles on your Squarespace website.
-Enjoy the convenience, control, and enhanced teamwork that comes with managing multiple admins, if necessary!!*
+Enjoy the convenience, control, and enhanced teamwork that comes with managing multiple admins, if necessary!*